nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     **Answer:**

-    I can only agree that this is very much a matter of what kind of society we leave to our kids.
+    I can only agree with that.
+This is very much a matter of what kind of society we leave to our kids.
     Some of the opportunities for goofing around that we had our kids will never have without having it pasted all over